PeterConstable/PythonTutorial/3_Intro_Strings.md

 In the previous lesson, we explored working with numeric literals and variables.
 In this lesson, we'll do the same for strings.

+Some types in Python are _sequence types_, which means that they contain a sequence of elements.
+Strings are one of the sequence types.
+We'll learn about some useful ways you can interact with the elements within a sequence, as well as the built-in ```len()``` function that can be used with sequences.

+## String basics

 Strings in Python have the type ```str```.
 You can enter a string literal as a statement, and the Python interpreter will evaluate it.
 String literals must be enclosed in double or single quotation marks ("..." or '...').

 ```foo